enricorizzi-cmd/MagSuite/README.md

 2. Commit changes with clear messages.
 3. Open a pull request.

+## Team Guide

+For details on the branching policy, environments and CI/CD workflow, see the [team guide](docs/team-guide.md).

 ## License

 MagSuite is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.